CorrelAid/pystatis/README.md

 ## Getting started

-To be able to use the web service/API of either GENESIS-Online, Regionaldatenbank or Zensus, you have to be a registered user.
+To be able to use the web service/API of either GENESIS-Online, Regionaldatenbank or Zensus, you have to be a registered user of the respective database.
 You can create your user [here](https://www-genesis.destatis.de/genesis/online?Menu=Anmeldung), [here](https://www.regionalstatistik.de/genesis/online?Menu=Registrierung#abreadcrumb), or [here](https://ergebnisse2011.zensus2022.de/datenbank/online?Menu=Registrierung#abreadcrumb).

 Once you have a registered user, you can use your username and password as credentials for authentication against the web service/API.